notnyt/beaglebone/README.md

 ```

 #### UART Reading
 There are many methods available for reading from UART devices.
-These are blocking methods and will not return until the requested is available.
+These are blocking methods and will not return until the requested data is available.

 ```ruby
 # Initialize the pins for device UART1 into UART mode.